-Andersson didn’t hide his dissatisfaction with Almqvist’s lack of strength development in the lead-up to 2010-11, but said the youngster corrected that problem last summer by training five days a week HV-71 teammate Jesper Fasth.
+Andersson didn’t hide his dissatisfaction with Almquist’s lack of strength development in the lead-up to 2010-11, but said the youngster corrected that problem last summer by training five days a week HV-71 teammate Jesper Fasth.

-“He (Almqvist) did a really good job in the summer and gained some weight,” Andersson said.
+“He (Almquist) did a really good job in the summer and gained some weight,” Andersson said.
 “I can’t tell you if it was six or eight pounds, but he did get stronger.
 He still has another 10-15 pounds to go, but even his coaches were impressed.”

 “Just for the fact that he needs to be challenged more,” Andersson said.
 “If you put him in Grand Rapids, and say this is our power-play man, you can find out what he can do.”

-NOTES: Andersson said defenseman Alexei Marchenko (CSKA Moscow, KHL) could return in the next two weeks from a knee injury.
+NOTES: Andersson said defenseman Alexey Marchenko (CSKA Moscow, KHL) could return in the next two weeks from a knee injury.
 He revealed that the 20-year-old didn’t have surgery and has simply been rehabilitating his knee on the advice of German doctors … Andersson also chimed in on winger Teemu Pulkkinen (Helsinki Jokerit, Finnish SM-Liiga) after watching him at the IIHF world junior championship.
 Andersson said Pulkkinen gave a “better effort than I expected” and that “we might have a poor-man’s Brett Hull on our hands because he has a hell of a shot.” … He also gave his two cents on Slovak prospects Tomas Jurco (Saint John, QMJHL) and Marek Tvrdon (Vancouver, WHL).
 “Jurco was the guy with better intensity, I felt,” Andersson said.
 “Tvrdon showed some stuff I like — he’s a big body and he has a good feel for the game — but looks like his intensity has to come up a bit.” … Forward Gustav Nyquist (Grand Rapids, AHL) had an assist and was a minus-1 in the AHL All-Star Game on Monday.